jjayjack/TypeScript-Adding-3rd-Party-Libs/README.md

 ## Normal Libraries

+To utilize any JavaScript normal library there are added dependencies to make sure TypeScript can read the file.

 ### Lodash Library

 [Lodash](https://lodash.com/) is a JavaScript library that helps with managing methods that utilize priminitive and non-primitive data types.
+**Required**
+Type package that will indicate to TypeScript how to read the installed library.
+`npm i --save-dev @types/lodash`
+These installations includ **d.ts** files that contain how file works and how TS will read it.